 Most of us couldn’t afford to go on dazzling press trips to exotic destinations without sponsorship.
 We need the cooperation of the Convention and Visitor’s Bureaus (CVB) and Public Relations (PR) agencies.
 Unless we’re wealthy enough to fund the trip ourselves, our magazine assignments generally won’t pay enough to cover the cost of the trip.

-These agencies depend on writers to bring them publicity and so they provide the funding we need, in the form of complimentary accommodation, meals, transportation and other travel perks.
+These agencies depend on writers to bring them publicity, so they provide the funding we need in the form of complimentary accommodation, meals, transportation and other travel perks.
 That’s the reciprocal relationship between travel writers and DMOs.
-They pay for the trip – we write about it.
+They pay for the trip –- we write about the destination.

 I’ve talked with travel writers who worry about what to write if they don’t like the destination.
 Or worse, they simply take the free trip and fail to produce an article.

-But there’s never a reason to be faced with this quandary!
-Whether you write for print or online, you don’t have to accept every invitation that pings into your inbox.
+There’s never a reason to be faced with this quandary!
+Whether you write for print or an online website, you don’t have to accept every invitation that pings into your inbox.